mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 The difference between a model that's *wrong but useful* versus one that's *just wrong* is often hidden in the details. **Unlike in programming, hitting "run" on a half-baked model *will* output a result that qualitatively looks identical to a highly-polished, accurate model.** But whether the model represents *the reality we actually live in* requires a trained eye.

 ### Ok, so how much stats do I actually need?
 Data science roles vary tremendously in the depth of statistical knowledge expected, so the following concepts should serve as a *starting point*.
-If your role involves lots of data analysis, I think the more statistical knowledge the better, as you'll want as many tools as you can get for parsing *signals* from *noise* in your data.
+If your role involves lots of data analysis, I think the more statistical knowledge the better, as you'll want as many tools as you can get for parsing *signals* from *noise* in your data.<sup>[[3]](#footnotes)</sup> But the fundamentals here are likely enough to cover the stats you'll need for jobs on most of the [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1#the-scalpel-versus-the-shovel).

-Especially if your analyses inform major decisions like public policy or the direction your company takes, you'll want to account for nuances like [random effects](https://www.theanalysisfactor.com/understanding-random-effects-in-mixed-models/), [regression discontinuities](https://en.wikipedia.org/wiki/Regression_discontinuity_design), [nonparametric](http://mlss.tuebingen.mpg.de/2015/slides/ghahramani/gp-neural-nets15.pdf) or [Bayesian](http://www.scholarpedia.org/article/Bayesian_statistics) alternatives to [frequentism](https://en.wikipedia.org/wiki/Frequentist_inference), [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) and more.
-Similarly, if you're in a field where you actually *do* have access to all the data in a process, such as analyzing [Internet of Things (IoT)](https://www.zdnet.com/article/what-is-the-internet-of-things-everything-you-need-to-know-about-the-iot-right-now/) sensor data, then you'll want to dive deep on [time series analysis](https://www.statisticssolutions.com/time-series-analysis/) and [anomaly detection](https://www.anodot.com/blog/what-is-anomaly-detection/).

-Regardless, the fundamentals here are likely enough to cover the stats you'll need for jobs on most of the [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1#the-scalpel-versus-the-shovel).
+Once you have these fundamentals down, you'll find it much easier to communicate to stakeholders about your analyses, as well as understand when it's necessary to pull in the more complicated analytics.

 ### Sampling and bias
 <img align="right" src="https://i.imgur.com/JbXsczj.png" height="40%" width="40%">
-One of the key concepts to understand is that when you collect data, you are **sampling** from a **population.** (Except, of course, in a case like IoT mentioned above.)
+One of the key concepts to understand is that when you collect data, you are **sampling** from a **population.** (Except in very recent fields like [IoT](https://en.wikipedia.org/wiki/Internet_of_things).)
 Because we're condensing a large, diverse body down into a relatively small sample, we need to make sure the sample actually looks like a microcosm of the broader population.

 In the graphic on the right, for example, our sample isn't really representative of the population $-$ several colors aren't present at all!
 We can't run an analysis on this sample and then generalize to the population; **we can only generalize to red, orange, yellow, and green.** No matter how perfectly we model our sample data, our model's scope is trapped.
 If we try to comment on the broader population, we'll find that our seemingly accurate model suddenly makes embarrassingly inaccurate predictions.